 Intel and Facebook Working on Nervana AI Chip

-According to Naveen Rao, corporate VP and general manager of AI at Intel, the chip is built on a 10-nanometer Intel process, and will include Ice Lake cores to handle general operations and neural network acceleration.
+According to Naveen Rao, corporate VP and general manager of AI at Intel, the chip is built on a 10-nanometer Intel process and will include Ice Lake cores to handle general operations and neural network acceleration.

 Nervana is optimized for image recognition, Intel explained during the presentation.
 The chip’s architecture is different because it lacks a standard cache hierarchy, and on-chip memory is managed by software directly, VentureBeat reported.
 In addition, the chip is able to distribute neural network parameters across multiple chips, and this is due to its high-speed on- and off-chip interconnects.

 It is worth mentioning that Intel’s processors are at the top of the market for machine learning inference.
 In September 2018 Nvidia also launched its own inference processor, and Amazon is following in their footsteps.
-However, Amazon’s chip is not direct competition as the company is not selling the chips.
+However, Amazon’s chip is not a direct competition as the company is not selling the chips.
 Amazon is planning to sell services to its cloud customers which will utilize the chip in the future.
 But this means that Amazon won’t be needing chips from Intel and Nvidia, which is a loss of a major customer, Reuters noted.